Exploring weight initialization, diversity of solutions, and degradation in recurrent neural networks trained for temporal and decision-making tasks: Introduction:

+Within the Machine Learning (ML) framework, the main objective is to produce efficient network topologies and training methods to solve computational problems. {The aim when implementing these models in Computational Neurosciences is to describe the recurrent connectivity of the brain cortex to understand the mechanisms that underlie different processes.}

+This paper takes relatively new training algorithms from the Machine Learning community and applies them to analyze computational problems related to temporal tasks relevant to Neurosciences. {In particular, we want models that could be used to study the problem of how cortical subpopulation processes underlie various temporal tasks inspired by aspects of cognition.
+For example, The Flip Flop is a working memory task considered previously in other works in the field of Computational Neuroscience \cite{DBLP:journals/neco/SussilloB13, BARAK20171}, as well as the Finite-duration oscillation generator.} {On the other hand, several versions and parametrizations of decision-making tasks were also considered and constitute an extended paradigm \cite{WANG2008215,Orhan2019,SOHN2019934, Jarne_2021, 10.1371/journal.pcbi.1009271}.}

-The units represent an approximation to biological full connected neurons in which a simplified set of important computational properties is retained.
-Recurrent neural networks are powerful tools since it has been proven that given enough units they can be trained to approximate any dynamical system \cite{con_01, con_02, Gallacher2000, Chow2000}.
-It has been well studied that RNN can display arbitrary complex dynamics including attractors, limit cycles and chaos \cite{SUSSILLO2014156}.
-Traditionally the system represented by Equation \ref{eq-01} is approximated using Euler's method with a step time of $\delta t$.
-We considered $\tau=1$.
-Then the dynamics of the discrete-time RNN and the implementation with a highly parallel architecture is done by means of:
+Recurrent neural networks are powerful tools since it has been proven that, given enough units, they can be trained to approximate any dynamical system \cite{con_01, con_02, Gallacher2000, Chow2000}.
+It has been studied that RNNs can display complex dynamics including attractors, limit cycles, and chaos \cite{SUSSILLO2014156, doi:10.1146/annurev-neuro-092619-094115}.

+It is well established that RNNs constitute a versatile model in neuroscience research.
+They can be trained to process temporal information and perform different tasks such as flow control and many kinds of operations that roughly represent computation in different brain areas.
+A simple RNN model could perform tasks that are similar to stimuli selection, gain modulation, and temporal pattern generation in the cortex \cite{nature_letter_hahnloser}.

+Trained networks serve as a source of mechanistic hypotheses and also as a testing ground for data analyses that could link neural activity and behaviour.
+RNNs are {also} a valuable platform for theoretical investigation, and some aspects of RNN models are used to describe a great variety of experimental results observed in different studies, for example, working memory, motor control, temporal processing, and decision making \cite{susillo, carnevale, 10.3389/fncom.2017.00112, nature_04}.
+For instance, it has recently been studied that recurrent circuits in the brain may play a role in object identification \cite{PMID:31036945}.

+Another aspect considered is the computational principles that allow decisions and actions regarding flexibility in time.
+In a recent review \cite{review-motor}, a dynamical system perspective is used to study such flexibility and shows how it can be achieved through manipulations of inputs and initial conditions.

+Recent experimental recordings of neurons in the cerebral cortex also show complex temporal dynamics \cite{SUSSILLO2014156, DBLP:journals/neco/SussilloB13, nature_01, nature_com}, where different mechanisms of information flow control could be present and coexist.
+Temporal aspects of an RNN constrain the parameters, topologies, and different parts of the computation.
+Those aspects deserve to be studied and will improve current neuronal models.
+Given the complexity of these systems, it is not surprising that there are still so many fundamental gaps in the theory of RNNs \cite{BARAK20171}, such as how RNNs control the flow of information \cite{10.3389/fncom.2011.00001}.